thebrianbug/dotfiles/ASUS_NIXOS_INSTALL.md

 Any existing Linux partitions (like Fedora's `/boot` or root partitions) can be safely removed and replaced with NixOS partitions.

-## Disk Encryption Considerations
+## Disk Encryption (Optional)

-Encrypting your NixOS installation is strongly recommended for laptop security.
-This is separate from Secure Boot and won't cause conflicts with the ASUS hardware requirements.

-### Encryption Options

-1. **Full Disk Encryption**: Encrypts everything except the boot partition
-2. **Home-Only Encryption**: Encrypts just your personal data
+> **Note**: Skip this section if you don't need encryption.
+Proceed to standard installation.

-This guide will cover Full Disk Encryption using LUKS.
-Note that you'll need to enter a passphrase at boot time.
+This guide covers LUKS Full Disk Encryption, requiring a passphrase at boot time.

 ### Implementing Disk Encryption